 After the christening of Prince Louis at the St. James Palace yesterday, I was not expecting Duchess to be present at today’s event.
 It was a lovely gesture from Duchess to be there.

-Once again choosing her trusty label Alexander McQueen, Kate was looking extremely elegant and regal in her pale blue dress coat.
+Once again choosing her trusty label Alexander McQueen, She was looking extremely elegant and regal in her pale blue dress coat.

 One amusing fact about the coat is the design.
-It has same design as the white coat dress Duchess wore at the christening of Princess Charlotte.
-Kate also has the same design in cream that she wore on Royal Wedding this year.
+It has the same design as the white coat dress Duchess wore at the christening of Princess Charlotte.
+Duchess wore the same design on Royal Wedding this year.
 The coat features wide lapel collars with fit and flare bodice.

 Duchess accessorized the dress with Queen’s teardrop earrings that we have seen in past many times.